Animal Boarding Establishments

 Model Licence Conditions and Guidance

-The local authorities in the Northants Licensing Partnership have all adopted the CIEH Model Licence Conditions and Guidance for Cat Boarding Establishments.
+The local authorities in the Northants Licensing Partnership have all adopted the following CIEH Model Licence Conditions:

 Applicants should familiarise themselves with these model conditions as establishments requiring a licence will be expected to be compliant with all relevant conditions, these will be subject to local specifications as determined by your local authority inspector.